 Here’s a list of common questions that we are asked a lot by beginners who are new to these exercises.

-Q. Will Calf Raises Make My Calves Big and Bulky or Tone Them Up?
+Q. Will Calf Raises Make My Calf Muscles Big and Bulky or Tone Them Up?

 Q. Are Calf Raises Good for Runners?

 A. Absolutely.
 Calf raises help lengthen and strengthen the soleus and the gastrocnemius, both critical in helping improve performance and limiting injuries in long distance runners.
 It helps prevent ACL tears, helps with directional changes and improves reactions to ground forces.
 Shin splints are a common complaint that runners have, especially if they include uphill running in their routines.
 Calf raises, along with resisted dorsiflexion and heel walking are extremely efficient exercises to prevent painful shin splints.

 Q. Should I Go Heavy or Light with Calf Raises? how Many Reps?